 - You must be a SIGCHI member at the time of application in order to be eligible.
 Read about membership and how to sign up on the SIGCHI website.

-- During pandemic-induced pauses on travel, we invite applicants to apply for covering costs such as conference registrations to make virtual travel more affordable.
+- Due to pandemic-induced limits on travel, for conferences in 2021, we invite applicants to apply for covering costs such as conference registrations to make virtual travel more affordable.
+For conferences beyond 2021, you may apply for covering physical travel costs.

 - We will award funds to no more than one presenter per submission.
 Also, we will award funds to no more than one student per advisor, per submission cycle.